It's Cow or Never: Filming

 While the episode was the eighth to air, it was actually the sixth to be filmed.
 Generally, the episodes took 12–15 days to film.
 In contrast, the episode required night shoots that had to delay filming for proper lighting, taking 21–22 days to film.

 Music

 The farm attack included the song "Do Ya Wanna Taste It" by Wig Wam, which is also used in the opening credits of the episodes.
 According to Gunn, the song "kind of leads to that moment".
-He also further draw meaning to the lyrics "Do you want to taste it", with "Do you want to deal with this shit from these three badasses?".
+He also further drew meaning from the lyric, "Do you want to taste it", with "Do you want to deal with this shit from these three badasses?"
 He further added, "it all leads up to Harcourt getting wounded and choking on her own blood."

 Reception

 Critical reviews

 The first seven episodes of the series were sent out in screeners to television critics.
 While HBO Max wanted to send the eighth episode as well, Gunn convinced them to not send it for surprise factors, stating "There's just too many things happening in episode eight that I just could not let it get out there."

 "It's Cow or Never" received critical acclaim.
 Samantha Nelson of IGN gave the episode an "amazing" 9 out of 10 rating and wrote in her verdict, "Peacemaker successfully brings its first season to a close with an emotional, heartfelt, and hilarious finale.
 There's less action than some may prefer, and the major cameo was more spectacle than substance, but this first chapter of our ride with Chris Smith was given a delightfully meaningful ending that leaves us hyped for the already announced Season 2."

 Jarrod Jones of The A.V.
 Club gave the episode an "A–" grade and wrote, "Peacemaker is and has always been about personal growth —for Chris, for Leota, for us.
 'Did I just kill the world?'
 Peacemaker asks Leota.
 “Maybe,” she says, 'or maybe you just gave us a chance to make our own choices instead of our bug overlords.'
 For the first time in both their lives, they have control over what happens next.
 It's a good feeling to find your inner strength, but it's important to understand that it's a fleeting thing.
 Maybe that's why Auggie Smith pops up in Chris' head for that final shot; it's Gunn's personal coda, and a reminder that even though you're always striving to better yourself, there's always room for improvement.
 You're always going to struggle with your demons."